vuongDang/const_init/docs/BENCHs.md

 We want to measure the impact of using our crate on performance.

+## Disclaimer

+The benchmarks have not been done on a perfectly isolated environment and numbers are to be taken with a pinch of salt.
+There are to confirm general trends and expectations I had about how the code behave.

+Furthermore better or more diverse testcases could be used for measuring performance.

 ## Setup

 - OS: Windows 10 Windows 10.0.26100 x86_64 (X64)